oscarbenedito/markion/README.md

 ### Reading the input file

-We read the input file and copy the contents to a variable `inp`.
+Read the input file and copy the contents to a variable `inp`.

 ```python file markion.py
 with open(args.file[0], 'r') as f: